 Give your wet ingredients another brief whisking to ensure ingredients are well combined, and then, using a spatula, carefully fold dry mix into liquid (do not over-mix, a few flour lumps are OK at this point).

 Evenly divide batter between prepared muffin cups, filling each liner 3/4 way full.

-Sprinkle muffin batter with streusel.
+Sprinkle muffin batter generously with coarse sugar.

 You May Also Like:

 Recipe originally published 7/24/2015, updated 7/31/2017.
 Original photo below, for entertainment purposes 😜